-Students will design and create their own legal databases, document generators and expert systems using programs provided.
-No prior computer knowledge is required.
-Some experience in the use of microcomputers, and particularly word processing, would be an advantage.
-The course is taught in the Faculty Microcomputer Lab and enrolment is therefore limited to 25.
-(Old No. 90.462)
+Students will design and create their own legal databases, hypertext, document generators and expert systems using programs provided.
+Prior computer knowledge is not required, but some experience in the use of microcomputers, and particularly word processing, would be an advantage.